Creative Economy Catalyst

 Art Escapes, a yearlong celebration of the artistic heritage and

 natural beauty of the North Shore region.
-This MCC-funded initiative
+This Mass Cultural Council-funded initiative

 generated $175,000 in direct expenditures and over $400,000 in total